 Afterwards you should have a well-balanced dataset listed under Data acquisition in your Edge Impulse project.

 To validate whether a model works well you want to keep some data (typically 20%) aside, and don't use it to build your model, but only to validate the model.
 This is called the 'test set'.
 You can switch between your training and test sets with the two buttons above the 'Data collected' widget.
 If you've collected data on your development board there might be no data in the testing set yet.
-You can fix this by going to Dashboard > Rebalance dataset.
+You can fix this by going to Dashboard > Perform train/test split.